marthadeluqueepam1/ENDP-test/README.md

 # Backend Coding Challenge

-A common method of organizing files on a computer to store them in hierarchical directories.
+A common method of organizing files on a computer is to store them in hierarchical directories.

 ## Documentation

 ### Running

-This project uses typescript but it is already compiled to be used.
-It is needed to add a command file in the command folder.
-There is a command0.txt file already with the example commands in the coding challenge ready to use as:
+This project uses TypeScript, but it has already been compiled for use.
+You need to add a command file in the command folder.
+There is already a command0.txt file with example commands from the coding challenge that you can use as follows:

 `npm run start command0.txt`

-or for new fields added:
+For new files added, use:

 `npm run start [name of command file]`